NFL notebook: WR Jeudy agrees to terms with Broncos

 Jeudy, who was the 15th overall pick of the 2020 NFL Draft, was the second

-wide receiver taken in the draft behind Alabama's Henry Ruggs III.
-Ruggs was
+wide receiver taken in the draft behind his Alabama teammate, Henry Ruggs III.

 Jeudy caught 77 passes for 1,163 yards and 10 touchdowns in 2019, marking his